 Yes!
 In addition to the first trailer, a sneak peek of in-match gameplay landed in June 2021.
 It showcases the character model for Darby Allin, and demonstrates him performing a punch, a springboard back elbow, and an Irish whip outside the ring into the apron.
 You can see it at the 8:10 mark of the above video.

 AEW video game release date looks to be 2023

 The first AEW video game release date for your diary is 'out now'.
 It applies to AEW Casino: Double Or Nothing, which launched on 26 February for Android and iOS devices.
 It does what it says on the tin, offering “AEW-branded versions of slots, blackjack, poker and roulette, along with AEW music, sounds, videos, wrestler virtual avatars, gift packs and more”.
 In an intriguing twist, players can score real AEW merch and prizes via live tournaments and sweepstakes.
 Cool.

-AEW video game developer: Yuke’s is back
+The AEW video game developer is Yuke's

 2000 N64 release WWE No Mercy is considered legendary in virtual wrestling circles, and when news of an AEW game broke in 2018, Japanese developer Syn Sophia was strongly linked to the project.
 Fans responded with unrestrained glee: Syn Sophia is the current name of famed No Mercy developer AKI Corporation.